flopraden/grub-crypto-deluks/README.md

 Theoretical limitations and workarounds
 ===
-It is impossible to write the header encryption parameters on disk without loosing deniability character.
+It is difficult to write the header encryption parameters on disk without compromising deniability character or security.
-Therefore the Master key / keyslots encryption parameters must use DeLUKS default presets of the installed GRUB version (or be provided through command-line arguments at each boot as an annoying last resort).
+Therefore the Master key / keyslots encryption parameters should use DeLUKS default presets of the installed GRUB version (or be provided through command-line arguments at each boot as an annoying last resort).

 However, default presets hard-coded in GRUB-cryptomount shall regularly evolve to follow security best practices.
-Hence, once GRUB is updated with newer DeLUKS default presets, it shall behave according to this:
+Hence, once GRUB is updated with newer DeLUKS default presets, it shall behave according to this procedure:
 - GRUB-cryptomount will try to decrypt the disks using the latests presets.
 - If GRUB-cryptomount fails to decrypt any disk, it will try with older presets.
 - If GRUB-cryptomount succeds to decrypt any disk with older presets, it shall warn the user to re-create the DeLUKS header with newer presets using cryptsetup.
 And continue booting.